Rathch/ChaosPagerEventInfos/README.md

 **How it works:**
 - When `SIMULATE_CURRENT_TIME` is set, the script uses this time instead of the current system time
-- The script will check which talks start exactly 15 minutes after the simulated time (±30 seconds tolerance)
+- The script will check which talks start exactly `NOTIFICATION_MINUTES` minutes after the simulated time (default: 15 minutes, ±30 seconds tolerance)
 - This allows you to test the time-based notification logic locally
 - **Important**: Set `TEST_MODE=false` when using time simulation, otherwise TEST_MODE will override the time-based logic

 **Example usage:**
 1. Find a talk in the API that starts at, e.g., `2025-12-27T10:30:00+01:00`
-2. Set `SIMULATE_CURRENT_TIME=2025-12-27T10:15:00+01:00` (15 minutes before the talk)
+2. Set `SIMULATE_CURRENT_TIME=2025-12-27T10:15:00+01:00` (15 minutes before the talk, or adjust based on your `NOTIFICATION_MINUTES` setting)
 3. Set `TEST_MODE=false` to enable time-based logic
 4. Run the script - it should send a notification for that talk
 5. The log will show detailed information about which talks were checked and why they were/were not sent